 Driver of the No. 22 Shell/Pennzoil Ford Fusion

 Joey Logano's career took off quickly, right from the start.
-When he was just 19 years old, he became the youngest winning driver in Sprint Cup history, and he’s been flying on the track ever since.
-Pennzoil, alongside Shell, is proud to serve as the primary sponsor for Logano.
-Pennzoil works with Team Penske and Roush Yates Engines to create an oil that's formulated to exceed expectations and hold up for over 500 miles at extremely high temperatures.
+When he was just 19 years old, he became the youngest winning driver in NASCAR Cup history.
+Now, he is the 2018 Monster Energy NASCAR Cup Series Champion.
+Pennzoil, alongside Shell, is proud to be trusted as the primary sponsor for Logano.
+Pennzoil works with Team Penske and Roush Yates Engines to create an oil that's formulated to exceed expectations for protection and performance and hold up for over 500 miles at extremely high temperatures.

 Recent NASCAR Career

-These impressive results kept him in the 2014 Sprint Cup Chase until the very last race.
-He took the No. 22 Shell-Pennzoil Ford Fusion to the front of the pack for most of the championship race at Homestead-Miami Speedway, but a late pit stop issue caused him to fall back from the pack.
-Despite this, he ended the season with an impressive 4th place in the Sprint Cup standings.
-Logano took this momentum into his next season, winning the first race of the season, the prestigious Daytona 500, and ensuring his place in the elimination round of the Sprint Cup in 2015.
-Logano would go on to a career year in 2015 with six Sprint Cup wins, 22 top five finishes, and 28 top ten results.
-During the season, Logano managed to secure victories on all types of tracks on the circuit: super speedway, road course intermediate track, and shorttrack, and his average starting position was 6.9, the highest among all active drivers.
+These impressive results kept him in the 2014 NASCAR Playoffs until the very last race, and he ended the season with an impressive 4th place in the standings.
+Logano took this momentum into his next season by winning the first race of the season, the prestigious Daytona 500, and ensuring his place in the 2015 NASCAR Playoffs.
+Logano would go on to a career-high year in 2015 with six Monster Energy NASCAR Cup wins, 22 top-five finishes, and 28 top-10 results.
+During the season, Logano managed to secure victories on all types of tracks on the circuit: superspeedway, road course, intermediate track, and short track, and his average starting position was 6.9, the highest among all active drivers that season.

-After an electrifying and momentum shifting victory in the penultimate race of The Chase in Phoenix, Logano eventually finished 2nd place in The Chase for the NASCAR Sprint Cup Series Championship, narrowly losing to 7-time champion Jimmie Johnson in the season finale at Homestead-Miami in a race that came down to the wire.
+In 2016, after an electrifying and momentum-shifting victory in the penultimate race of The Playoffs in Phoenix, Logano finished 2nd place in the NASCAR Championship, narrowly losing to seven-time champion Jimmie Johnson.
+In the season finale race, it came down to the final laps of the race to determine the championship.